 1. Enumeration of the Sciences

 In what follows we will underline important scholarly developments of the last thirty years and add useful complements to these listings.
 In order to highlight these scholarly developments we will follow the traditional order of the Aristotelian sciences that al-Fârâbî himself offers in his Enumeration of the sciences, ‘Ihsâ’ al-‘ulûm, one of his most famous texts, as its Medieval Latin versions had much influence in the West.
 There is no full English translation of this text, but Amor Cherni (2015) published an edition with French translation and commentaries.
-Recently, new critical editions with German translation of the two Medieval Latin versions have come out: Über die Wissenschaften (de scientiis) Dominicus Gundissalinus’ version (2006) and Über die Wissenschaften (de scientiis) Gerard of Cremona’s version (2005a).
-Brepols Publisher (Turnhout) announces a forthcoming critical edition of the latter with French translation by A. Galonnier (forthcoming).
+Recently, a new critical edition with German translation of one of the two Medieval Latin versions have come out: Über die Wissenschaften (de scientiis) Dominicus Gundissalinus’ version (2006).
+Alain Galonnier published a critical edition, French translation and study of the other Medieval latin version: Le De scientiis Alfarabii de Gerard de Cremone (2016).
 Following this traditional theoretical order makes much sense since we know very little about the chronological order of al-Fârâbî’s works, even if there is some indication that The Opinions of the People of the Virtuous City, also known as The Perfect State, and The Political Regime, also known as The Principles of the Beings, may be among his latest works.
-The paucity of serious information about the chronological order of al-Fârâbî’s works makes it difficult to determine whether some inconsistencies and tensions between different works result from an evolution in his thought or hint at a distinction between exoteric and esoteric treatises or simply arise from limitations inherent to human nature that affect even the greatest philosophers.
+The paucity of serious information about the chronological order of al-Fârâbî’s works makes it difficult to determine whether some inconsistencies and tensions between different works result from an evolution in his thought, as Damien Janos claims (2019, pp. 166–70), or hint at a distinction between exoteric and esoteric treatises or simply arise from limitations inherent to human nature that affect even the greatest philosophers.
 As al-Fârâbî understood philosophy as all-encompassing and attempted to present coherent views, some works straddle several philosophical disciplines and so we will indicate when such is the case.
 Al-Fârâbî’s knowledge of Aristotle’s works is extensive, and even includes some of his zoological treatises.

 Some issues dealt with in logic are also relevant to ethics and metaphysics.
-One of them concerns future contingents.
+Al-Farabi sees logic as the path to happiness (Germann, 2015).
+He also discusses the issue of future contingents.
 If the truth value of statements on future contingents is immediately determined, i.e., before the event happens, then everything is predetermined and freewill is an illusion.
 Aristotle treats of this issue in On Interpretation, 9.
 Al-Fârâbî discusses more complex aspects of this issue as he adds a consideration of God’s foreknowledge and defends human freewill against some theologians (see Peter Adamson (2006), “The Arabic Sea Battle: al-Fârâbî on the Problem of future Contingents”).

-Great respect for Aristotle’s theory of demonstration led al-Fârâbî to attempt to fit any theoretical discipline in its framework, though some of them, such as music, do not exclusively rest on necessary and universal primary principles, as they also include principles derived from empirical observations.
-As music is dear to al-Fârâbî, it is in the first part of his Great Book on Music that we find the most extensive consideration of primary empirical principles and their derivation from careful examination of practice, i.e., in this case of musical performances.
+Great respect for Aristotle’s theory of demonstration led al-Fârâbî to attempt to fit any theoretical discipline in its framework, though some of them, such as music, do not exclusively rest on necessary and universal primary principles, as they also include principles derived from empirical observations (Miriam Galston, 2019).
+As music is dear to al-Fârâbî, it is in the first part of his Great Book on Music that we find the most extensive consideration of primary empirical principles and their derivation from careful examination of practice, i.e., in this case of musical performances..